Veii: Conflict with Rome

 After ten years, in 396 BC, the Romans appointed Camillus as dictator.
-After defeating both Falerii and Capena at Nepete, Camillus commanded the final strike against Veii.
+After defeating both Falerii and Capena at Nepete, Camillus commanded the final strike against Veii (Battle of Veii).
 He dug into the soft tuff rock below the walls whilst distracting the Veiians with attacks on the walls and infiltrated the city's drainage system to emerge in the citadel, leading to their defeat.
 Not interested in surrender but only in Veii's complete destruction, the Romans slaughtered the entire adult male population and made slaves of all the women and children.
-The plunder was very rich and extensive including the statue of Juno taken to Rome.
+The plunder was very rich and extensive, including the statue of Juno taken to Rome.
+The statue was dedicated to the Temple of Juno Regina (Aventine).

 Camillus supported the patricians in opposing the plebeian plan to populate Veii with half of the city of Rome designed to resolve poverty and space issues.
 Camillus deliberately protracted the project until its abandonment.

 Roman and later history

 The city was soon assimilated under Roman control and is termed "Roman Veii" as opposed to "Etruscan Veii" by scholarly literature.
 Under the empire the Romans called the city the Municipium Augustum Veiens.
 The city never recovered its former wealth or its population after the Roman conquest.
 Nevertheless, after Rome's defeat in the battle of the Allia, many Roman soldiers fled there, and a project was proposed for abandoning Rome for Veii; this project was successfully opposed by Camillus.

 The Romans built wealthy villas in the region and Livia had an estate there, according to Suetonius.

 Veii was eventually abandoned after Roman times, and everything of value or utility was removed by anyone with access to the site.
 Finally it was filled and smoothed for ploughland and was forgotten until its rediscovery in the 17th century by the antiquarian Raffaello Fabretti.